Travis Property Tax Guide

 • How do homestead exemptions work in Travis County?

-• Successfully applying for a homestead exemption in Travis County will lower the taxable value of your property, potentially saving up to 20% on your property taxes.
+• Travis County homestead exemption reduces the taxable value of your property, potentially saving up to 20% on your property taxes.
 You can apply for a homestead exemption here.

 • Who qualifies for a homestead exemption in Travis County?